 A security of supply risk refers to a shortage in energy supply, either a relative shortage, i.e. a mismatch in supply and demand inducing price increases, or a partial or complete disruption of energy supplies.
 The supply shortage or disruption affects the energy consumers that were supposed to receive the supplies.
 From the consumer's point of view it is less relevant what causes the supply shortage or disruption and which part in the supply chain is giving the trouble.
-A secure energy supply implies the continuous uninterrupted availability of energy at the consumer's site.
 Therefore, a review of energy supply security should include all possible causes of supply shortages and disruptions and comprehend the total supply chain.
-A supply interruption or physical shortage (limited availability) will have consequences for the consumer, but also the supplier is affected and there are indirect effects for the economy and society as a whole.

-Security of supply risks can be managed in the short term and in the long term.
-On the short term, shortages and unforeseen supply interruptions could be caused by technical and operational factors, by natural events as well as by human factors, but also by market distortions and by geopolitical tensions.
-These short term risks could be assessed together with policies to mitigate the short term impacts.
-Mitigation measures are emergency stocks, fuel switching, demand rationing and reserve capacities.
-The probability of an energy supply risk and the impact on economy and society depends to a large extent on the structure of the energy system (fuel mix, origin of primary energy sources, energy transport infrastructure, conversions into secondary energy, energy demand etc.).
-Changes in the energy system structure will influence a MS' security of supply risk, i.e. in the future the probability and the impact of a sudden shortage can be different from today.
-A review of MS' energy security should relate to the short term risks as well as the changes of these risks in the longer term.
+Security of supply risks can be managed in the short term and the long term.
+A sudden shortage in energy supply or disruption can be overcome by measures such as emergency stocks, fuel switching, demand rationing and reserve capacities.
+The probability of an energy supply risk and the impact on economy and society depends to a large extent on the structure of the energy system (fuel mix, origin of primary energy sources, energy transport infrastructure, conversions into secondary energy, energy demand, etc.).
+Changes in the energy system structure will influence a Member State's security of supply risk, i.e. in the future the probability and impact of a sudden shortage can be different from today.
+A review of a Member State's energy security should relate to the short-term risks as well as the changes of these risks in the longer term.